 In between the matches you can choose to indulge in side matches, watch other squads, and go for lunch or just sleep.
 And if none of these side activities excite you there are plenty of vendor booths to visit.

 At these booths, you can check out what different companies have to offer.
-Sample new rifle scope offerings.
-Or try out new rifles yet to be released.
-You get to sample a wide assortment of rifle accessories from the best ar 10 scopes to progressive reloading press.
+Try out new rifles yet to be released.
+You get to sample a wide assortment of rifle and gun accessories from the high end AR 15 rifle scopes to progressive reloading press.

 The official name of this competition is the tarheel3 gun challenge.
 So you can expect a number of challenging stages to put your shooting skills to the test.
 There are 8 stages 5 of which have targets at over 200 yards out.

 Also as its name suggests this is a 3-gun challenge.
 What this means is that competitors use semi-automatic rifles, pistols, and shotguns.
 There are a series of courses that competitors have to move through that are timed for speed and accuracy.

 In most the targets were nearly 300 yards out.
 On three stages you get to blast holes in cardboard targets placed from 100 yards.
 And to make things a bit more interesting some stages offer the opportunity to use rifles instead of a pistol on close-range targets.

 One thing that attracts many to this competition is the fact that the challenge is in the shooting.
 Most other competitions feature challenging starting positions, unfamiliar prop guns, and poor target presentations.